 To enable timely completions, all research degree students enrolled in the Faculty of Science are required to present a Progress Seminar when they have completed 2 to 3 years full-time equivalent PhD study (or 1 to 1.5 years full-time equivalent MPhil study).

 Candidates who are required to present a Progress Seminar will be notified well in advance by the Faculty Research training Officer.

-For further information, refer to the guidelines (81KB).
+For further information, refer to the guidelines and evaluation form (81KB).

 "Succeeding in your Research Degree" Seminars